FAQ about certificates in general.

 If employing the PRACE version of GSISSH-term (also a Java Web Start Application), you may use either the PEM or p12 formats.
 Note that this service automatically installs up-to-date PRACE CA certificates.

-If you employ the Firefox browser, then you can import your certificate by first choosing the "Preferences" window.
+In Firefox, you can import your certificate by first choosing the "Preferences" window.
 For Windows, this is ToolsOptions.
 For Linux, this is EditPreferences.
 For Mac, this is FirefoxPreferences.
-Then, choose the "Advanced" button; followed by the "Encryption" tab.
-Then, choose the "Certificates" panel; select the option "Select one automatically" if you have only one certificate, or "Ask me every time" if you have more then one.
-Then click on the "View Certificates" button to open the "Certificate Manager" window.
-You can then select the "Your Certificates" tab and click on button "Import".
-Then locate the PKCS12 (.p12) certificate you wish to import, and employ its associated password.
+Then choose the "Advanced" button, followed by the "Encryption" tab.
+Then choose the "Certificates" panel, select the "Select one automatically" option if you have only one certificate, or "Ask me every time" if you have more than one.
+Then, click on the "View Certificates" button to open the "Certificate Manager" window.
+You can then select the "Your Certificates" tab and click on the "Import" button.
+Then locate the PKCS12 (.p12) certificate you wish to import and employ its associated password.

 If you are a Safari user, then simply open the "Keychain Access" application and follow "FileImport items".

-A proxy certificate is a short-lived certificate which may be employed by UNICORE and the Globus services.
+A proxy certificate is a short-lived certificate, which may be employed by UNICORE and the Globus services.
 The proxy certificate consists of a new user certificate and a newly generated proxy private key.
-This proxy typically has a rather short lifetime (normally 12 hours) and often only allows a limited delegation of rights.
-Its default location, for Unix/Linux, is /tmp/x509_u_uid_ but can be set via the $X509_USER_PROXY environment variable.
+This proxy typically has a rather short lifetime (normally 12 hours) and often allows only a limited delegation of rights.
+Its default location for Unix/Linux, is /tmp/x509_u_uid_ but can be set via the

-The MyProxy Service , can be employed by gsissh-term and Globus tools, and is an online repository that allows users to store long lived proxy certificates remotely, which can then be retrieved for use at a later date.
+MyProxy Service can be employed by gsissh-term and Globus tools and is an online repository that allows users to store long-lived proxy certificates remotely, which can then be retrieved for later use.
 Each proxy is protected by a password provided by the user at the time of storage.
-This is beneficial to Globus users as they do not have to carry their private keys and certificates when travelling; nor do users have to install private keys and certificates on possibly insecure computers.
+This is beneficial to Globus users, as they do not have to carry their private keys and certificates when travelling; nor do users have to install private keys and certificates on possibly insecure computers.

-Please ask the CA that issued your certificate to revoke this certificate and to supply you with a new one.
-In addition, please report this to IT4Innovations by contacting the support team.
+Please ask the Certificate Authority that issued your certificate to revoke this certificate and to supply you with a new one.
+In addition, report this to IT4Innovations by contacting the support team.